OnkelMato/MFFM/docs/adr/0001-create-mffm-framework-for-winforms.md

 ## Decision Outcome

+Choosen option is: "Concepts similar to Caliburn.Micro" with the following design principles

 * Use data binding for a view model to view binding
-* Use a window manager for form management outside view model
+* Use a window manager for form management outside form model
 * No code-behind in form-class